Writing a Recent Graduate Resume

 Recent Graduate Resume Examples for a Creative Major

-When it comes to making a resume for a creative major, the design is just as important as the content included.
-A resume is not only an opportunity for graduates to display their accomplishments and skills in words, but to showcase them through art and design as well.
+When it comes to making a college graduate resume for a creative major, the design is just as important as the content included.
+A professional resume is not only an opportunity for graduates to display their accomplishments and skills in words, but to showcase them through art and design as well.

 According to Resume Now, several key sections are present in a resume for a creative major.
 Those sections include: